smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 Here are some examples that you may not have realized are possible.

 You can use the `LIKE` and `BETWEEN` operators with the `ON` statement, as well as mathematical operations.
-We often place these operators in the `WHERE` clause, but they can exist with the `ON` statement.
+We often place these operators in the `WHERE` clause, but they can also appear in the `ON` clause.

 ```sql
 SELECT  *